yazdayy/sound-event-detection/README.md

 Note:
 - Please use main.py / --filename='main' if you would like to train or run the purely weakly-labelled system, and main_strong.py / --filename='main_strong' if you would like to train or run the combined weakly-labelled and strongly-labelled system.

 - Please change to --augmentation='mixup' if you would like to train or run the system with mixup applied only.
+Otherwise, --augmentation='timeshift_mixup' is used and both timeshift and mixup are applied.

 - Please upload the audio clips you would like to predict on in the 'long_predict' folder.